dawranliou/mini-reframe/README.md

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Daw-Ran Liou

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.